Quick Answer

 Read Next

-- Cracking the DELE A2 Listening Section — the #1 failure section needs the most practice
+- Cracking the DELE A2 Listening Section — practise this under time, not only with transcripts

-- DELE A2 Speaking Test: What Happens During the Oral Exam — the safest section (12% failure rate)
+- DELE A2 Speaking Test: What Happens During the Oral Exam — format, timing, and how to avoid freezing

 - 5 Common Mistakes in the DELE A2 Writing Section — avoid losing easy points